 not, the algorithm uses a conjugate gradient step, described in Conjugate Gradient Step.

-To have the approximate problem Equation 34 approach the original problem, the barrier
+For the approximate problem Equation 34 to approach the original problem, the

-parameter μ should decrease toward 0 as the iterations
+barrier parameter μ needs to decrease toward 0 as the

-proceed.
-The algorithm has two barrier parameter update options that you choose
+iterations proceed.
+The algorithm has two barrier parameter update options,

 'monotone' (default) and